Taste for Western diet reshapes trade in Myanmar

 THE arrival of a large cargo of American wheat at Myanmar's newly opened port signals its leap into the global grain trade as the country's demand for Western food rises.

-The bulk carrier New Journey offloaded 22,000 tonnes of US dark northern spring wheat last week at the International Bulk Terminal Thilawa near the capital city of Yangon, which has a planned capacity to import 1 million tonnes a year.
-While Myanmar has been buying smaller containers of grains, this may be the first time it has purchased the commodity in such large amounts at once.
+The bulk carrier New Journey offloaded 22,000 tonnes of US dark northern spring wheat last week at the International Bulk Terminal Thilawa near the capital city of Yangon, which has a planned capacity to import one million tonnes a year.
+While Myanmar has been buying smaller containers of grains, this may be the first time that it has purchased the commodity in such large amounts at one go.

 "It's representative of the huge growth in South-east Asia," said Darin Friedrichs, a senior analyst in INTL FCStone's Asia commodities division.
 "There's huge demand growth in the region for both grains and oilseeds."